Every consulting firm tracks utilization. It's the fundamental measure of efficiency: what percentage of available hours are being billed to clients?

 Utilization as a Symptom

 High utilization isn't always a choice.
-Sometimes it's a symptom:
+Sometimes it's a symptom of other problems:

 Pushing utilization higher masks these problems.
-It treats symptoms while the disease progresses.
+It treats symptoms while the underlying disease progresses.

 Managing Utilization Intelligently

-Visibility — Know where you are across the team, in real-time.
+Visibility.
+Knowing where you are across the team, in real-time, not reconstructed from timesheets at month end.

 This is harder than just pushing a number higher.
 But it's how you build a firm that lasts.